elsentjhung/elsentjhung.github.io/tutorial.md

 ### 1. Cahn-Hilliard equation

-Cahn-Hilliard equation is a model for phase-separation in a fluid, _e.g_ water/oil phase separation, liquid/gas phase separation, droplets, and so on.
+Cahn-Hilliard equation is a model for phase-separation in a fluid, _e.g._ water/oil phase separation, liquid/gas phase separation, droplets, and so on.

 #### 1.1.
 Coarsening process